 Although it belongs to the enormous genus of yarrows, which grow all over the world, this small, delicate flower grows only on what was the holiest mountain in Greek mythology, Mount Olympus.
 Thriving at an altitude of 2,900 meters, along not only its rocky slopes, but in its alpine meadows as well, it is only rarely seen at altitudes below 2,000 meters, according to biologist Orestes Davias, a biologist writing for the website “Greece-is.”

-As an endangered flower that is certainly among the most iconic of the flowers of Greece, collecting its leaves and white flower clusters is strictly forbidden.
+As an endangered flower that is certainly among the most iconic of the flowers of Greece, and collecting its leaves and white flower clusters is strictly forbidden.
 However, in the past, it was used for its unusual fragrance and its supposed anti-aging effects on skin, becoming known as ambrosia, since that was the food of the immortal gods.
 If it is grown at lower altitudes, Davias notes, the flower is unfortunately vulnerable to diseases.

 Flowers of Greece: Mt.
 Athos Immortelle, Helichrysum sibthorpii